 2. Exercise Regularly

 Exercise is often touted as a way to lose weight, burn off stress, or just feel better about yourself.
 What may surprise you is that regular exercise is also one of the most effective ways to naturally balance your hormones.
 (And by balance, we mean getting them back into the optimal range for your body.)
 And the greatest news is that you don’t need to hit the gym for hours a day to get the benefits.
+You can use a reliable fitness tracker app to monitor your health through a smartphone or a smartwatch.

 Simply building some regular routines of light to moderately intense aerobic exercise will help your body produce more hormones naturally.
 For example, simple exercises such as walking, jogging, or swimming for as little as 20 minutes a day can help your body regulate its hormone levels.